-LI (lusting)

-You wanna show me the harpoon?

-JOHN DAVIES (also lusting)

-You mean, below deck?

-How big is it?

-The standard.

-Oh?

-It's authentic.

-(LI and JOHN DAVIES head towards the stairway)

-JOHN DAVIES (cont.)

-The prop.
-It's a piece of machinery I borrowed from a whaling museum in Nantucket.

-(her hopes shattered)
+LI You wanna show me the harpoon?
+JOHN DAVIES Below deck?
+LIHow big is it?
+JOHN DAVIES The standard.
+It's authentic! \mathbf{LI} Is it?
+(LI and JOHN DAVIES head towards the stairway) JOHN DAVIES (cont.)
+The prop is a piece of machinery I borrowed from a whaling museum in Nantucket.
+LΙ (her hopes shattered) Oh?
+Right in front of my face ... the whole fucking time.

-Oh?

-What is it?

-I should be on my way.

-What happened?

-It now seems very unlikely that there's a Greenland Shark in Dana Point.

 (LI stops walking and glances around the ship, pensively.
 JOHN DAVIES, not noticing, continues, lusting, down the stairs.
 JACK, DAN and NADIA continue to watch the setting of the sails.
-KATHRYN ELIZABETH snores.)
+KATHRYN snores.)
+VOICE 1